-“For all have sinned and fall short of the glory of God” (Romans 3:23
+“For all have sinned and fall short of the glory of God.”Romans 3:23

 The only possible way to obtain righteousness is by faith in Jesus Christ.
 By this experience of faith, humans can obtain a right relation with God (Romans 3:24), and new hearts are created within them, and they are enabled by faith to live once again in obedience to God’s law (Romans 5:1).

-Paul speaks of men as “the image and glory of God” (1 Cor.
-11:7).
-As God’s glory which is revealed in Christ shines from the scriptures into the hearts and minds of the believers, it transforms them into “light in the Lord” (Eph.
-5:8).
-“We all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory” (2 Cor.
-3:18).
+Paul speaks of men as “the image and glory of God” (1 Corinthians 11:7).
+As God’s glory which is revealed in Christ shines from the scriptures into the hearts and minds of the believers, it transforms them into “light in the Lord” (Ephesians 5:8).
+By beholding God, believers change.
+“We all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory” (2 Corinthians 3:18).

 In His service,